jblang/z80ctrl/README.md

 The layout of the source code is as follows:
 - The specific ports and pins used for the Z80 bus interface and SPI chip selects are defined in `defines.h`.
 - `bus.h` provides macros to set addresses and data values and read or toggle the various control lines.
 This abstracts away the low-level details required to control these pins, and allows the client code to be written solely in terms of Z80 I/O lines (e.g., RD_HI, RD_LO, GET_WR, BUSRQ_LO, GET_BUSACK, and so on).
-- Convenience functions are provided in `bus.c` to intialize the bus, enter and exit bus-master mode, do DMA transfers, reset and start the Z80, and trace the bus status during program execution.
-Altair 8800 2SIO-compatible I/O ports for the Z80 are redirected to the UART on the AVR.
+- Convenience functions are provided in `bus.c` to intialize the bus, control the clock, and enter and exit bus-master mode.
+- `memory.c` contains functions to do DMA transfers.
+- `z80.c` has functions start the Z80 and handle I/O requests from it.
+Reads and writes to the standard Altair 88-2SIO ports are redirected through the AVR's uart.
+- `diskemu.c` emulates an Altair 88-DISK controller to allow running CP/M and other disk-based programs.
 - The `uart.c` and `uart.h` files borrowed from the avr-libc [stdio demo](http://www.nongnu.org/avr-libc/user-manual/group__stdiodemo.html) allow the use of the C stdio library over serial.
 - `z80ctrl.c` contains the main function that presents a command-line monitor interface to allow programs to be loaded and run, memory to be inspected, and so forth.
-- `cli.c` contains the command-line interface for controlling the Z80 and memory via the AVR.
+- `cli.c` contains the command-line monitor interface for controlling the Z80 and loading memory via the AVR.
+When the AVR starts up, it presents a `z80ctrl>` prompt.
+Typing `help` at the prompt will list all available commands.
+Commands are provided to dump memory, fill memory, load and save Intel HEX files, mount and unmount disk images, and start the Z80 running from any address.

 ### Z80

-Thus far, I have tested the following code on the Z80:
+I have tested the following code on the Z80:
-- I wrote a simple "hello, world" program in Z80 assembly language to test that the Z80 was able to successfully run code and use the serial I/O ports (`hello.asm`).
+- The first successful test was a simple "hello, world" program I wrote in Z80 assembly language.
+I used this to test that the Z80 was able to successfully run code and use the serial I/O.
-- The first "real" software I got to run unmodified was [Turnkey Monitor](http://www.autometer.de/unix4fun/z80pack/ftp/altair/turnmon.asm) , a simple monitor program for the Altair 8800b (`turnmon.asm`).
+- The first "real" software I got to run unmodified was [Turnkey Monitor](http://www.autometer.de/unix4fun/z80pack/ftp/altair/turnmon.asm), a simple monitor program for the Altair 8800b.
-- I later discovered the more fully featured [Altair Monitor](http://altairclone.com/downloads/roms/Altair%20Monitor/) from the [Altair Clone](http://altairclone.com) project and switched to using it (`altmon.asm`).
+- I later discovered the more fully featured [Altair Monitor](http://altairclone.com/downloads/roms/Altair%20Monitor/) from the [Altair Clone](http://altairclone.com) project and switched to using it.
+I have included the original source in the project as `altmon.asm` and `altmon.h` contains the binary in array so that it can be loaded into SRAM from the AVR's program memory.
+The z80ctrl monitor program has a built-in `altmon` command to load it into memory and launch it.
+- After adding disk emulation, I am able to use the [Altair Disk Boot Loader](http://altairclone.com/downloads/roms/DBL.ASM) to successfully boot CP/M.  I have likewise included a binary for the bootloader in the AVR's program memory and provided a `boot` command in the z80ctrl monitor to launch it.
+- So far I have successfully booted CP/M using the `altcpm.dsk` image available from [SIMH](http://simh.trailing-edge.com/software.html) and `cpm22b20-63k.dsk` disk from the [Altair Clone](http://altairclone.com/downloads/cpm/) download site.
+However, the version on `cpm63k.dsk` and many of the other disk images from the same site hangs during boot after displaying the CP/M banner.
+I still need to investigate why.
+- I have successfully run programs from many of the other disk images linked above, including Ladder, Catchum, Zork, Microsoft BASIC, and more.
+The verson of CP/M on these disk images hangs if I try to boot from them, but they can be mounted on a second drive (B:), and run from there after booting from `cpm22b20-63k.dsk`.
 - I have tried unsuccessfully to run Altair 4K BASIC.
 It starts to load (prompts for memory, terminal width, etc.) but then hangs before issuing the ready prompt.
 According to [one source](http://www.autometer.de/unix4fun/z80pack/ftp/altair/), 4K BASIC is not compatible with the Z80 so the problem may not be on my end.

-Once I implement bootloading and drive emulation using the SD Card, the ultimate goal is to get CP/M running.

 I am cross-assembling the programs using [z80asm](http://www.nongnu.org/z80asm/) for Zilog mnemonics, or [asm8080](https://github.com/begoon/asm8080) for Intel mnemonics.
 After assembling the programs, I use `xxd -i` to generate a C header file with an array containing the machine code.
-Eventually this process will be replaced or supplemented by loading Z80 binary images from the SD card.

 ## License